-When an oxygen level above 95% is present, the paramagnetic sensor in the Analysis Unit generates a voltage.
-The voltage is passed to the Control Unit via the sensor cable between the Analysis Unit and the Control Unit.
-A voltage amplifier in the Control Unit conditions the signal and passes it to the 18-bit analog to digital (A/D) converter which is controlled by the microprocessor.
+When an oxygen level is present, the paramagnetic sensor in the Analysis Unit generates a voltage in the range of 0 to 1VDC.
+Amplifier electronics sit next to the sensor in the analysis unit.
+The output of the amplifier is passed to the Control Unit via the sensor cable between the

+Analysis Unit and the Control Unit.
+The cable passes the amplifier signal to the 18-bit analog to digital (A/D) converter in the motherboard which is controlled by the microprocessor.

-The sensor's vent pressure from the Analysis unit is received via a 1/8 inch gas connection on the rear of the control unit.
-The vent pressure is then routed to the pressure transducer located on the pre-amp PCB.
-The output from the sensor is condition by a two-stage amplifier and passed to the A/D converter.
+The sensor's vent pressure from the sensor is routed by plastic tubing to the pressure transducer installed in the amplifier board next to the paramagnetic sensor.
+The output from the sensor is conditioned by a twostage amplifier and passed by the sensor cable between the control unit and the analysis unit to the A/D converter on the motherboard at the control unit.